Admissions Criteria – Post-Baccalaureate DNP

 - Background Check and Drug Screening required.
 Clinical agencies require students to be fingerprinted, pass drug screening and background checks, and clear the HHS/OIG list of excluded individuals and the GSA list of parties excluded from federal programs.
 Compliance with this requirement and satisfactory findings are essential for clinical placement and progression.
 Students who fail to submit to a background check or students whose background checks indicate a conviction as specified in Florida Statutes Title XXI, Chapter 435.04 Level 2 Screening Standards or have a positive drug screen will be unable to enroll in or remain in the nursing program.

-- Access to a computer, with high-speed Internet connection, meeting the minimum specifications set by the Division of Nursing for their entering semester.
+- Access to a computer, with high-speed Internet connection, meeting the minimum specifications set by the College of Nursing and Health Sciences for their entering semester.
 Upon entry to the doctoral program, it is expected that students will have prerequisite computer skills in Microsoft Office, use of email, and the ability to use the internet.
 Students without these prerequisites skills are encouraged to take CS 180-Introduction to Computers.
 This course will not count towards degree requirements.